zoodles/vocab/README.md

 # Description

-Command line tool to automate the process of getting new translations.
+Command line tool to automate the process of i18n string files in Rails and Android.

 Features include: